gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Separate Illegal Guides/Illegal Formations Guide.md

 **1.14.0**
 - Permanent Open Barrels can be made by pushing a Barrel via piston while opening it at the same time

+**Beta 1.16.0.51**
+- All Crimson and Warped Wood variants could be put into the fuel slot of Furnaces

+**Beta 1.16.0.57**
+- Treasure Bastions spawn with one Barrier Block in one of the lava pools